legout/flowerpower/docs/mkdocs/docs/api/pipelinemanager.md

 Execute a pipeline synchronously and return its results.
 Parameters related to retries (`max_retries`, `retry_delay`, `jitter_factor`, `retry_exceptions`) configure the internal retry mechanism.

-This method supports two ways of providing execution configuration:
+This method supports two primary ways of providing execution configuration:
-1. Using a `RunConfig` object (recommended) - provides a structured way to pass all execution parameters
+1. Using a `RunConfig` object (recommended): Provides a structured way to pass all execution parameters.
-2. Using individual parameters (legacy) - allows specifying parameters individually
+2. Using individual parameters (`**kwargs`): Allows specifying parameters directly, which will override corresponding values in the `RunConfig` if both are provided.

-When both `run_config` and individual parameters are provided, the individual parameters take precedence over the corresponding values in `run_config`.
+When both `run_config` and individual parameters (`**kwargs`) are provided, the individual parameters take precedence over the corresponding values in `run_config`.

 | Parameter | Type | Description | Default |
 |:----------|:-----|:------------|:--------|